-- Enquiring of management and those charged with governance, including obtaining and reviewing supporting documentation relating to Gwynedd Council's policies and procedures concerned with: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - Considering as an audit team how and where fraud might occur in the financial statements and any potential indicators of fraud.
-As part of this discussion, I identified potential for fraud in the following areas: revenue recognition, posting of unusual journals reviewing accounting estimates for biases and evaluated the rationale for any significant transactions outside the normal course of business. - Obtaining an understanding of Gwynedd Council's framework of authority as well as other legal and regulatory frameworks that Gwynedd Council operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of Gwynedd Council.
+- Enquiring of management, Cyngor Gwynedd's Head of Internal Audit and those charged with governance, including obtaining and reviewing supporting documentation relating to policies and procedures concerned with: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - o the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - Considering as an audit team how and where fraud might occur in the financial statements and any potential indicators of fraud.
+As part of this discussion, I identified potential for fraud in management override. - Obtaining an understanding of Cyngor Gwynedd's framework of authority as well as other legal and regulatory frameworks that Cyngor Gwynedd operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of the Cyngor Gwynedd.